richardhenyash/balloon-pop-maths/TESTING.md

 <img src="./assets/testing/responsive/game-iphone11.png" align="left" width="250px" style="margin: 15px;">
 <img src="./assets/testing/responsive/game-iphone5.png" width="250px" style="margin: 15px;">

-* It was noted during initial early manual testing that the answer "Balloons" and text were fading out when the wrong answer was selected as expected, but the fade out was persisting and the "Balloons" and text were not showing when a new game was started.
+* It was noted during manual testing that the answer "Balloons" and text were fading out when the wrong answer was selected as expected, but the fade out was persisting and the "Balloons" and text were not showing when a new game was started.
 This bug was fixed by showing all answer text and "Balloon" elements in the playGame function, contained in the [JavaScript Game Logic Function Library](./assets/js/game-logic.js) using the [jQuery show](https://api.jquery.com/show/) method.

+* It was noted during manual testing that when selecting specific times table or division table options from the options panel, it was possible to de-select all buttons.
+An additional class, "btn-mul-div-sticky" was added to the relevant specific times table and division table options buttons, an additional function "checkOtherStickyButtons" was added to the [JavaScript Display Interaction Function Library](./assets/js/display.js), and the button on-click event handler in the [JavaScript Event Handler Library](./assets/js/events.js) was updated.
+The "checkOtherStickyButtons" function checks to see if other buttons are active.
+If there are no other buttons active, the selected button is toggled back on, meaning it cannot be de-selected.

 * It was noted during manual testing that when specific question groups are selected e.g. 2x tables, the questions presented are not always unique.
-This is becuase a random question between 1 and 12 is being generated, and there is a chance of the same question being generated twice.
+This is becuase a random question between 1 and 12 is being generated, and there is therefore a chance of the same question being generated twice.

 ## Bugs Remaining ##
 There are no known bugs remaining.